 In my before/after stack, I took the toned image and added some weird kind of aging with the Clarity tool (Classic Clarity + Structure at +100), the Curve tool and added grain with the Film Grain tool.

 - Curve tool

 Similar to color images the Curve tool is ideal to control the tonality of the image

 This tool affects Contrast for details or surfaces

 This is actually an exposure control at the edges of your image, making it darker or brighter and very effective in Black & White images

 Suitable for both color and Black & White images, it seems almost indispensable for the latter; fantastic tool

 Although the Black & White tool tab provides an adequate set of tools, I still miss one: the Color Editor tool.
-What on earth does that has to do with Black & White?
+What on earth does that have to do with Black & White?

-Well, to give you an example, affecting colors in terms of hue, saturation or lightness before convertion into Black & White can be very helpful.
-Think of darken a sky, or brighten the yellow flowers through an adjustments layer.
+Well, to give you an example, affecting colors in terms of hue, saturation or lightness before conversion into Black & White can be very helpful.
+Think of darkening a sky, or brighten the yellow flowers through an adjustments layer.
 Just a tip, I leave it to you.